migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 2024-06-08 Sat: looked into how to deploy onto my domain with AWS S3 bucket.
-Looked into developing more about GMX (improving features.)
+Looking into deployment configurations with gmx-interface.

 2024-06-07 Fri: Continued research and looking into links + relevant content on the protocols mentioned on /perps (Gauntlet, Gearbox, Vega, Voltz, etc).